 Note: The income distribution is constructed from the labor income of working-age (ages 25–64) samples.
 Data sources are the PSID 1985 and 2011 files.

-From this perspective, the statistics from Table 1 on the fraction of people making less than 50% of median income deserves particular attention.
-The fraction of people who belong to this lower income group increased from 14% among parents in 1985 to 21% among offspring in 2011.
+From this perspective, the statistics from table 1 on the fraction of people making less than 50 percent of median income deserves particular attention.
+The fraction of people who belong to this lower income group increased from 14 percent among parents in 1985 to 21 percent among offspring in 2011.
 The decline in unionization might have contributed to the fraction of young workers who did not make it to the middle-income group.
-Modifying equation (2) to assess the effect of the fall in unionism on the higher share of offspring than of parents in the lower income group, we estimate that the decline in the union density between parents and offspring contributes about 1 percentage point to the 7 percentage-point greater share of offspring than their parents in the lower income group, or 14 percent.
+If equation (2) is modified to assess the effect of the fall in unionism on the higher share of offspring than of parents in the lower income group, the decline in the union density between parents and offspring can be estimated to contribute about 1 percentage point to the 7 percentage-point greater share of offspring than their parents in the lower income group, or 14 percent.

-In sum, however we organize the data, the decline of unionism appears to have contributed to the shrinkage of the middle-income group of the workforce and the increasing proportion of the lower income group, with a noticeable but not huge magnitude commensurate with unions’ declining role in the US labor market.
-To the extent that the decline of unions impairs the wages of non-union workers, as Rosenfeld and Western (2011) argue, ours is a conservative estimate of the impact of falling unionism on the middle class.
+In sum, however the data is organized, the decline of unionism appears to have contributed to the shrinkage of the middle-income group of the workforce and the increasing proportion of the lower income group, with a noticeable but not huge magnitude commensurate with unions’ declining role in the U.S. labor market.
+To the extent that the decline of unions impairs the wages of non-union workers, as Western and Rosenfeld (2011) argue, this is a conservative estimate of the impact of falling unionism on the middle class.

 Unionism and Intergenerational Transmission of Economic Status

 The PSID provides details on the characteristics of families, including the labor income and union status of the household head and of the head’s wife, and of their adult offspring 20–30 years later.
-To obtain a sample of parents and their adult offspring, we matched the 1985 and 2011 PSID files by individual and created a new file limited to individuals who were children or stepchildren of the head of a household in 1985 and were heads of household or the wives of household heads in 2011.
-We also restrict our offspring sample to be younger than 38 years old in 2011 (younger than 12 years old in 1985) so that they are young enough to be influenced by parents’ economic status.
+To obtain a sample of parents and their adult offspring, the 1985 and 2011 PSID files are matched by individual and a new file, limited to individuals who were children or stepchildren of the head of a household in 1985 and were heads of household or the wives of household heads in 2011, is created.
+The offspring sample is restricted to be younger than 38 years old in 2011 (younger than 12 years old in 1985) so that they are young enough to be influenced by parents’ economic status.

-We created a new set of 2011 “offspring” variables to characterize this group—characteristics of the household heads if the individual was the head of household and characteristics of the wives if the individual was the married or unmarried partner of the male household head.
+A new set of 2011 “offspring” variables is created to characterize this group—characteristics of the household heads if the individual was the head of household and characteristics of the wives if the individual was the married or unmarried partner of the male household head.
 These offspring variables are designed to focus on the relationships between parents and their children rather than between parents and the spouses of their children.
-Appendix B gives the summary statistics of the main PSID variables in our analysis.
+Appendix B gives the summary statistics of the main PSID variables in this analysis.

 Table 2: Average labor income of offspring by parents’ union & education status